Crowd9/FaqTest/README.md

 ## Get the app running

-Step 1, take a "Fork" in github of this repository.
+Step 1, take a fork in github of this repository.
 Take a clone of that repository locally.

 You'll need to install the Ruby language and Rails (a Ruby Gem).
 There's plenty of guides and StackOverflow questions to help you.